 Option 1: College Dorm

-You’re a freshman, loaded with three suitcases, stepping on the ground of student residence.
-All you know is that your college doesn’t have single dorm rooms and that you’ll have to live with another person, or maybe even two.
+If you're living in a college dorm, you're probably a freshman, loaded with three suitcases, bound for a student residence.
+All you know is that your college doesn’t have single dorm rooms and that you’ll have to live with another person or maybe even two.

 So, what’s your next step in ensuring you'll be living with people you're actually going to like?